Summer Undergraduate Research Program through the Statistics Department

 • Attend talks, seminars, or professional development activities to learn about research.

-• Prepare a poster at a final poster session.
+• Prepare a poster and lightning talk, and present at a final poster session during the last week of the program.

 Stipend